NoFastNoFun/No-Heroes-No-Lies/README.md

 ## 💡 Notes

 - This server does **not** handle static file serving or frontend.
 - Client apps will communicate via HTTP API, and listen to PocketBase real-time updates for session state.
-- Admins can add/edit cards and heroes directly in PocketBase’s built-in Admin UI.